Ellenor Fenn: Life and death in Dereham

 When Fenn's husband was knighted in 1787, Fenn became known as Lady Fenn.
 He served as High Sheriff of Norfolk from 1791–2.
 Upon his death on 14 February 1794, Fenn was left "financially secure" and able to devote more of her time to philanthropy.

 Fenn established a Sunday School in Dereham in 1785 which by 1788 had over 100 pupils.
 She also started a needlework school and "revived the trade to tow-spinning to give poor women an income."

 Fenn died at Dereham on 1 November 1813, aged 70, and was buried at St Bartholomew's church, Finningham, Suffolk.

 On 29 November 2013, two hundred years after her death, Fenn was finally recognised in Dereham with the unveiling of a 'Blue Plaque' outside Hill House, her home for nearly fifty years, beside a renewed plaque for her husband.
+In September 2021, the Ellenor Fenn Garden was inaugurated in Dereham's town centre.

 Literary analysis

 Many of Fenn's works were directed towards young girls and women.
 She wrote an entire series entitled "Mrs. Teachwell's Library for Young Ladies."

 Many of these works focus on how to teach and outline Fenn's idea of proper reading materials.

 Fenn published several volumes of what we would now call picturebooks that employed woodcuts.
 Her sense of the visual layout of her books was keen and she carefully dictated to her publishers the margins and font sizes of her books.